tetsuoo-online/comfyui-too-xmp-metadata/README.md

  <summary><ins>Why, you say ?
 READ THE WHOLE STORY</ins> (or not, your call)</summary>
  <div>
 Because.
 I.Love.Images.
 Too much !
 So the big idea was to add tags to images instead of yet another gigantic-painful-to-maintain database, that way you CAN'T LOSE THE TAG DATABASE ANYMORE IT'S INSIDE THE FILES !!
 This is genius. lol
-Later on, to find any image that I can't clearly remember the name of, I can simply type a keyword in a pic viewer that supports XML tags, like for example <a href="https://www.xnview.com/">XnView MP</a>.<br>
+Later on, to find any image that I can't clearly remember the name of I can simply type a keyword in a pic viewer that supports XML tags, like for example <a href="https://www.xnview.com/">XnView MP</a>.<br>
 Or at least that's the theory of it.<br>
 </div>
 </details>